 Key facts about the Coronavirus Business Interruption Loan Scheme

-Applications must contain a comprehensive package of financial information, including: accounts, MI and forecasts along with a detailed report explaining how the business can survive the crisis and prosper when the all clear is given.
+Applications must contain a comprehensive package of financial information.
+Including: accounts, MI and forecasts along with a report explaining, in detail, how the business can survive the crisis and prosper when they get the all clear.

 Some of the lenders have said they will only use CBILS to assist their own clients.